codex-academy/vps-deployment-workshop/vps-questionairre.md

 * What did you use an IP address for during this workshop?

+* What was the IP addres of your server?

 * What is a domain name?
-And how did you use it during this workshop?
+How did you use it during this workshop?

-* List 3 things that you learned during this workshop.
+* List at least 3 things that you learned during this workshop.

 * What did you enjoy the most about this workshop?